THE BEST FREE MUSIC FESTIVALS IN THE UK

 Birmingham Jazz Festival

-The Birmingham, Sandwell and Westside Jazz festival is held from 18th – 24th July and has been running since 1985, making it one of the longest-established jazz festivals.
+The Birmingham, Sandwell and Westside Jazz festival is held in July and has been running since 1985, making it one of the longest-established jazz festivals.

 Taking place across the city in a variety of venues; including bars, galleries, libraries, canal boats, and the occasional bus and train, it regularly has over 200 performances.
 It also runs workshops, talks, exhibitions, and masterclasses.